Liang Qichao: Reform movements

-In 1899, Liang went to Canada, where he met Dr. Sun Yat-Sen among others, then to Honolulu in Hawaii.
+In 1899, Liang went to Canada, where he met Sun Yat-Sen among others, then to Honolulu in Hawaii.
 During the Boxer Rebellion, Liang was back in Canada, where he formed the "Chinese Empire Reform Association".
 This organization later became the Constitutionalist Party which advocated constitutional monarchy.
 While Sun promoted revolution, Liang preached incremental reform.

 In 1900–1901, Liang visited Australia on a six-month tour that aimed at raising support for a campaign to reform the Chinese empire and thus modernize China through adopting the best of Western technology, industry and government systems.
 He also gave public lectures to both Chinese and Western audiences around the country.
 This visit coincided with the Federation of the six British colonies into the new nation of Australia in 1901.
 He felt this model of integration might be an excellent model for the diverse regions of China.
 He was feted by politicians, and met the first Prime Minister of Australia, Edmund Barton.
 He returned to Japan later that year.

 In 1903, Liang embarked on an eight-month lecture tour throughout the United States, which included a meeting with President Theodore Roosevelt in Washington, DC, before returning to Japan via Vancouver, British Columbia, Canada.

 While living in Japan in 1905, Liang supported the Constitutionalist movement within the Qing administration.

 The descendant of Confucius Duke Yansheng was proposed as a replacement for the Qing dynasty as Emperor by Liang Qichao.

 Politician

-For the construction of the modernization, Liang focused on two relative questions in politics.
-The first one was the ways that transformed people became citizen for modernization, and Liang thought Chinese needed to improve civic ethos to build the nation-state in the Qing dynasty, and the second one was the question of the citizenship, and Liang thought both of them were important to support the reformation in the Qing dynasty.
+For the construction of a modern nation-state, Liang focused on two relative political questions.
+The first was the ways by which people became citizens in a modern nation-state, as Liang thought Chinese needed to improve civic ethos to build the nation-state in the Qing dynasty.
+The second was the meaning of citizenship itself; Liang thought both questions were important achieving reformation and modernization under Qing rule.
 In Liang's view, Chineseness was a cultural concept rather than an ethnic concept.
 Liang viewed China as weak not because of ethnic Manchu rule, but because of its cultural customs formed over millennia.
 From his perspective, an "imperial strategy" to combine all Chinese ethnicities into one nation was the best path to a strong China.